xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

 If a non-member uses a members-only coupon at checkout, they will get an error message like the following: "Sorry, the coupon you entered is not valid for your membership level.
 Contact the administrator."

-Special offers for members can be set up using the modules [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Promote Sales with User Memberships") and [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Promote Sales with User Memberships").
-By using these modules, you will be able to provide such special offers to your member users as the following:
+Special offers for members can be set up using the addons [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Promote Sales with User Memberships") and [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Promote Sales with User Memberships").
+By using these addons, you will be able to provide such special offers to your member users as the following:
 - Buy N items from specified categories to get a discount on M of them (the cheapest ones).
 If the discount is set to 100%, your customers will get the items for free.
 - Spend a certain amount in specified categories to get a discount on M of the items bought from these categories (the cheapest ones).

-To configure the offers, you will need to have the modules installed as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
-Once the modules are installed, the features will become available in the 'Discounts: Special Offers' section of your store's Admin back end (Figure 9).
+To configure the offers, you will need to have the addons installed as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
+Once the addons are installed, the features will become available in the 'Discounts: Special Offers' section of your store's Admin back end (Figure 9).
    ![Fig 9]({{site.baseurl}}/attachments/so.png)

 To create an offer that will be available only to members: